Robert Janz: Work

+Six Sticks

-In the 1970s Janz produced a series of recombinatory "stick sculptures" that could be arranged in a multiplicty of variations within a set of conceptual constraints.
+In the 1970s Janz produced a series of recombinatory "stick sculptures" that could be arranged in a multiplicity of spatial variations within a set of conceptual constraints.
+In an exhibit brochure published by the Los Angeles County Museum of Art, Janz writes:

+Janz created several sets of Six Sticks that he deployed in spaces to explore changes in location and form by arranging and rearranging the sticks and photographing and exhibiting the various permutations.
+Some of the sets had different criteria for arrangement, such as in doorways or in glades.
+He also created "rules" such as arrangements where all the sticks must be touching, or all sticks were to lean against a wall at the same exact angle.
+These nomadic works could then be easily stacked and stored.
+This series was influenced by his travels in southern Spain while on a fellowship in 1965, which he describes as the beginning of his itinerant art of "rearrangement, portability and change" that are "open ended rather than fixed."
+He goes on to state:

+In a review in Artforum, the art critic, Christopher Knight describes the work as "site-related", in that the artist and his objects are tied to the cirumstances of a particular place and situation that co-mingle as an interactive process.

+Exhibitions

-Janz exhibited his work internationally in Barcelona, Belfast, Los Angeles, Chicago, Lyon, Dublin, among other locations.
+Janz exhibited his work internationally in Barcelona, Belfast, Los Angeles, Chicago, Lyon, Dublin, Montreal, among other locations.
 His work was included in three exhibitions at the Museum of Modern Art, New York, as well as White Columns, the Irish Museum of Modern Art among other venues.

-Later in his life, Janz focused on producing graffiti-type works in lower Manhattan.
-He would reconfigure paper advertisement posters, transforming them into images of birds, flowers, faces and landscapes; he also added painted imagery and wrote on billboards in the form of wordplay poetry.
+Janz' work was featured in two solo-shows at the Institute for Art and Urban Resources in New York City (now MoMA/P.S.1), as well as several one-person exhibitions at L.A.
+Louver Gallery.

 Legacy

 In 2020 a documentary film was made on him, titled Janz: In the Moment.

 Collections

-His work is included in the collections of the Portland Art Museum, the Barcelona Museum of Contemporary Art, the Williams College Museum of Art, among other venues.
+His work is included in the collections of the Portland Art Museum, the Barcelona Museum of Contemporary Art, the Williams College Museum of Art, the Neuberger Museum of Art, among other venues.